scalacenter/scala-3-migration-guide/incompat-3.0/keywords/README.md

 ## Restricted Keywords

-Dotty introduces a number of [keywords](https://dotty.epfl.ch/docs/internals/syntax.html#keywords).
+Scala 3 introduces a number of [keywords](https://dotty.epfl.ch/docs/internals/syntax.html#keywords).
 Some are said _regular_ which means that you cannot use them as identifiers anymore.
 The others are said _soft_, meaning that they are not restricted.
 You can still use the `open` identifier, for instance.